RealtyOffer/realty-offer-frontend/src/pages/agents.md

     * Must be an agent for at least 12 months

-    * Must have closed 6 transactions, three of which you were representing the seller
+    * Must have closed 12 transactions, six of which you were representing the seller

     * No penalties